Hauser base: Preparation and reactions

+Like many organolithium reagents, Hauser bases are generally used for metalation reagents. iPr2NMgBr selectively magnesiate carboxamides.

+iPr2NMgX (X = Cl, Br) effect the deprotonation thiophenes. and phenylsulphonyl-substituted indoles.

+Turbo-Hauser base

 A major disadvantage of Hauser bases is their poor solubility in THF.
-In consequence, the metalation rates are slow and a large excess of base is required (mostly 10 equiv.).
+In consequence, the metalation rates are slow and a large excess of base is required (e.g., 10 equiv.).
 This circumstance complicates the functionalization of the metaled intermediate with an electrophile.

-Better solubility and reactivity can be achieved by adding stoichiometric amounts of LiCl to the Hauser base.
-These so-called Turbo-Hauser bases like e.g. TMPMgCl·LiCl and iPr2NMgCl·LiCl are commercially available and show an enhanced kinetic basicity, excellent regioselectivity and high functional group tolerance for a large number of aromatic and heteroaromatic substrates.
+Improved solubility and reactivity can be achieved by adding stoichiometric amounts of LiCl to the Hauser base.
+These so-called Turbo-Hauser bases like e.g. TMPMgCl·LiCl and iPr2NMgCl·LiCl are commercially available.
+They show an enhanced kinetic basicity, regioselectivity and functional group tolerance.